bniebuhr/git-Tutorial/README.md

-# git
+# Tutorial git
-Script to use git
+How to use git